September 10, 2025

 How Biofloc Fish Farming Can Boost Aquaculture in Myanmar

-Myanmar, the second-largest country in South East Asia, has long stretches of coastline which face the Indian Ocean, Bay of Bengal, and the Andaman Sea.
+Myanmar, the second-largest country in South East Asia, has long stretches of coastline that face the Indian Ocean, the Bay of Bengal, and the Andaman Sea.

-The inland water bodies consist of millions of hectares of lakes, rivers, and reservoirs, especially in the Ayeyarwaddy delta, which has a large network of river and tributary systems.
+The inland water bodies consist of millions of hectares of lakes, rivers, and reservoirs, especially in the Ayeyarwaddy delta, which has a large network of rivers and tributary systems.

 This has paved the way for Aquaculture to boom in the country.

-Two types of species that are popular can be categorized into non-native, like crustaceans, prawns & shrimp, and indigenous species, like rohu, which is the most popular fish in Myanmar.
+Two types of popular species can be categorized into non-native, such as crustaceans, prawns & shrimp, and indigenous species, like rohu, which is the most popular fish in Myanmar.

-Thus, fish farming supports the economy massively as well.
-Aquaculture, for the past many decades, has been the fastest-growing sector with a high growth rate as compared to capture fisheries.
+Aquaculture has been the fastest-growing sector for many decades, with a high growth rate compared to capture fisheries.

-In the last decades, fish farming accounts for only 22% of annual fish production, which is way behind nearby countries like Thailand and Bangladesh.
+In the last few decades, fish farming accounts for only 22% of annual fish production, which is significantly lower than that of nearby countries like Thailand and Bangladesh.

 The other challenges include:

 - Traditional Farming Systems – Most farmers follow polyculture ponds where different species like tilapia and carp are reared.
-This leads to selective harvesting of the fastest-growing fish while others are stocked as fingerlings and remain as broodstock.
+This leads to the selective harvesting of the fastest-growing fish, while others are stocked as fingerlings and remain as broodstock.

-- Water Pollution – Extensive production of fish without proper management and water exchange processes can lead to water pollution and affect the growth of other aquatic beings.
+- Water Pollution – The extensive production of fish without proper management and water exchange processes can lead to water pollution, affecting the growth of other aquatic beings.
 It leads to fish diseases and fish kills.

-- Environment-friendly Techniques – Those farming systems that are environment-friendly are a growing trend globally, and to keep up with standards, such techniques need to be incorporated into the sector.
+- Environment-friendly Techniques – Environment-friendly farming systems are a growing global trend, and to meet standards, these techniques must be integrated into the sector.

 - Sustainable Fish Farming Practices – Sustainable aquaculture is the need of the hour.
 The fish farmers and businessmen are investing in management practices and solutions that help improve production without compromising sustainability.